"The sin of desecrating G-d's honor is so severe that even teshuva cannot fully atone for it."

 (Yoma caf-vav)

-strengths might turn out to be!
+Learn about yourself; you never know what your strengths might turn out to be! |

 This may seem a burden, but it is also a challenge in a positive sense.
 How do we each behave in our own eyes?
 Are we proud of our actions, our kiddush Hash-m in the sense of being who we were meant to be?
 It is a positive mitzvah to sanctify G-d's name!
 Not only by sacrificing our lives under horrible circumstances, but by living the lives we are given in the best way possible and by being ourselves, openly, comfortably, as G-d made us.